 Tip: Remember, you need to apply the exact same exclusions to both the RFM List and the Dataro List.
 For more help on list size, contact us.

-Step 3: Compare the RFM List and the Dataro List
+Step 3: Compare your list to the Dataro List

-- Donors that appear in both lists (let's call them the 'Blue' segment)
+- Donors that appear in both lists (let's call them the 'Both Lists' segment)

-- Donors that only appear in the RFM List (let's call them the 'Red' segment)
+- Donors that only appear in your list only (let's call them the 'Us Only' segment)

 You can imagine this comparison as a Venn Diagram.
-The 'Blue + Red' segment is the RFM List and the 'Blue + Green' segment is the Dataro List.Step 4: Add the extra Dataro donors (the Green Segment) to the campaign
+The 'Both + Us-Only' segment your List and the 'Both + Dataro-only' segment is the Dataro List.Step 4: Add the extra Dataro donors (the Dataro Only Segment) to the campaign and store results

 - Net revenue from the Dataro List vs the RFM List